mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 ### VCs primary value is money

-They will claim to add value in various ways (introductions, operating partners, etc..)
-This help may have some value, but not much.
-Their experts are smart, but they don't know your business well and so you'll outgrow them in a couple of months.
+VCs are smart, but they're also diffuse and thinking about many companies at once.
+They're good to talk to and to make introductions, but that's mostly it.
+Their experts are smart, but they don't know your business well and so you shouldn't depend on them to solve your problems.
+You'll outgrow them in a few months.

 ### Choose people who understand your space